MIT-LAE/TASOPT.jl/docs/src/misc/fordevs.md

 **All that really changed was the little square brackets!**
 `SVector{3}(0.0, 0.0, 0.0)` vs `SVector{3}([0.0, 0.0, 0.0])`
-The latter results in 1 allocation which for such a small calculation is a significant increase in the time required for the calculations!
+The latter results in 1 allocation, which, for such a small calculation, is a significant increase in the time required!